FNALLPC/cms-das-pre-exercises/_episodes/02-CMSDataAnalysisSchoolPreExerciseSecondSet.md

 ---
 title: "CMS Data Analysis School Pre-Exercises - Second Set"
 teaching: 0
-exercises: 60
+exercises: 30
 questions:
 - "How to slim a MiniAOD file?"
 - "How to know the size of a MiniAOD file?"
 - "How to use FWLite to analyze data and MC?"
 objectives:
-- "Learn how to reduce the size of a MiniAOD by only keeping variables of interest."
+- "Learn how to reduce the size of a MiniAOD by only keeping physics objects of interest."
 - "Learn how to determine the size of a MiniAOD file using EDM standalone utilities"
 - "Learn to use FWLite to perform simple analysis."
 keypoints:
-- ""
+- "A MiniAOD file can be `slimmed` by just retaining physics objects of interest."
+- "EDM standalone utilities can be used to determine the size of MiniAOD files."
+- "FWLite is a useful tool to perform simple analysis on a MiniAOD file."
 ---

 # Introduction